Note: this document will print in an appropriately modified format (23 pages)

 H He| Li Be B C N O F Ne | Na Mg Al Si P S Cl Ar| Ca ...

-To construct the table, we place each sequence in a separate row, which we call a period.
+To construct the table, we place each sequence (denoted by the vertical red bar above) in a separate row, which we call a period.
 The rows are aligned in such a way that the elements in each vertical column possess certain similarities.
 Thus the first short-period elements H and He are chemically similar to the elements Li and Ne at the beginning and end of the second period.
-The first period is split in order to place H above Li and He above Ne, thus defining the various groups.
+Notice that the first period is split in order to reflect these chemical similarities.